 Day 3: Business English Course & Syllabus Design

-Day 4: Business English Course Delivery, Approaches and Techniques
+Day 4: BE Course Delivery, Approaches and Techniques

 Week 1: Business English Course Materials